Moggach/Moggach/README.md

 ✔️ I'm learning Javascript, HTML & CSS, Typescript, RegEX and SQL 🌱

+✔️ I'm currently studying on the pre-apprenticeship programme at Founders and Coders.
+You can see that work [here.](https://github.com/Moggach/pre-apprenticeship)

-✔️ I'm currently working on a digital agency website.
-My previous projects include a blog site made with Gatsby and GraphQL and a React site that queries the Google Books API.
+✔️ My previous projects include a [blog site](https://github.com/Moggach/my-blog-site) made with Gatsby and GraphQL and a [React application](https://github.com/Moggach/book-finder) that queries the Google Books API.

 ✔️ Fun fact!
 I'm a massive bookworm 📖 🐛